-H. Exterior lighting shall be placed or shielded so that they do not shine directly into resource areas;
+8. Exterior lighting shall be placed or shielded so that they do not shine directly into resource areas;

-Exterior lighting is not being proposed for the proposed development.
+Finding: Not Applicable.
+New exterior lighting is not being proposed for the proposed development.
 Some lighting already exists within the site.

-I. If development will occur within the one hundred-year floodplain, the standards of OCMC 17.42 shall be met; and
+9. If development will occur within the one-hundred-year floodplain, the standards of OCMC 17.42 shall be met; and

+Finding: Not Applicable.
 The proposed development is not being constructed within the 100-year floodplain.

-J. Mitigation of impacts to the regulated buffer is required, subject to OCMC 17.49.180 or 17.49.190.
+10. Mitigation of impacts to the regulated buffer is required, subject to OCMC 17.49.180 or 17.49.190.

-A mitigation plan is being proposed, see section 17.49.180 and -190 for additional information.
+Finding: Complies as Conditioned A mitigation plan is being proposed, see section 17.49.180 and -190 for additional information.
+Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.